When you’re mountain climbing, hiking, driving, or doing any other activity at a high altitude, your body may not get enough oxygen.

 - shortness of breath at rest

-Your doctor will listen to your chest using a stethoscope.
-Rattling or crackling sounds in your lungs can indicate fluid in your lungs.
+Your doctor will ask you a series of questions to look for symptoms of altitude sickness.
+They’ll also listen to your chest using a stethoscope if you have shortness of breath.
+Rattling or crackling sounds in your lungs can indicate that there’s fluid in them.
 This requires prompt treatment.
 Your doctor may also do a chest X-ray to look for signs of fluid or lung collapse.

 Descending immediately can relieve early symptoms of altitude sickness.
 However, you should seek medical attention if you have advanced symptoms of acute mountain sickness.